zeroday31337x/zeroday31337x/README.md

 ## About Me

-I’m Justen Vannocker — a cybersecurity expert and full-stack developer with over 20 years of experience in exploit development, network defense, and secure SaaS design.
+I’m Justen Vannocker — a Shstems Architect  and full-stack developer with over 20 years of experience, network defense, and secure SaaS design.

 Once active in the underground hacking scene, I’ve since transitioned into white hat work — helping secure enterprise systems, lead red team operations, analyze malware, and build tools that make tech more secure and user-friendly.